poprox24/VRChat-Shocker-Link/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-How to setup this repository
+How to setup this project

 ### Prerequisites